pitdicker/openstreetmap-carto/patterns/src/README.md

 # Vector pattern generation
 This file contains some documentation on the patterns in `symbols/landcover`.
 Some of the patterns are created by hand, others are generated.
-Most of the more complex patterns are generated with `pattern.awk` from a text file.
+Most of the more complex patterns are generated with `generate_pattern.awk` from a text file.

 ### Pattern text file format
 The first line of a pattern text file has the tile size.